Wonderful Compactification of Character Varieties: Poisson Structures

 The next lemma is a version of Proposition 2.17 in~\cite{EL1}.

-\begin{lemma} For any BD--splitting of $\fg \oplus \fg$, the action of $G\cross G$ on $\L$ is a Poisson action, when $G\cross G$ has the BD--Poisson structure and $\L$ has the Evens-Lu Poisson structure. \end{lemma} \begin{proof} When written in terms of bivectors, the condition for the action to be Poisson becomes
+\begin{lemma} For any BD--splitting of $\fg \oplus \fg$, the action of $G\cross G$ on $\L_\fd$ is a Poisson action, where $G\cross G$ has the BD--Poisson structure and $\L_\fd$ has the Evens--Lu Poisson structure. \end{lemma} \begin{proof} When written in terms of bivectors, the condition for the action to be Poisson becomes

 (see, for instance, \cite[5.4.5]{DuZu}).

 To prove (\ref{DZ-act}), observe that

 and